 - I also keep things like string cheese and yogurt accessible for the kids to snack on.
 Smaller plastic bins are great for separating spaces and help to keep things like smoothie ingredients from spilling into different zones.

-- Leftover are now at the top of my fridge in glass containers because everything looks yummier when you can see it!
+- Leftovers are now at the top of my fridge in glass containers because everything looks yummier when you can see it!
 I also keep a dry erase and permanent marker nearby so I can mark things like eggs and leftovers with dates.

 - Honestly, this step will make or break your success.
 I wanted my fridge to look Pinterest worthy so I printed titles in a pretty font, placed clear shipping labels on top and traced over the titles with a white paint pen.
 It came out so cute and professional looking and when things look nice I’m motivated to keep them going.
 You can’t expect everyone in your house to know your new system but if it’s labeled there are no excuses.